 What Spam Filters Look For

-Because different spam filters can function slightly differently, it can be difficult to nail down the exact criteria for judging spam.
+Not all spam filters function the same way, so it can be difficult to nail down the exact criteria for judging spam.
 However, there are some basic characteristics of spam that tend to hold true.
-Here are some of the common things spam filters look for and how to avoid them.
+Here are some common things spam filters look for, and how to avoid them.

-Ask your subscribers to add you to their address book or set up an email address using a private domain name.
-Email campaigns sent through Mailchimp's servers are authenticated for you with every email campaign you send, but you can also set up your own authentication.
+We recommend that you ask your subscribers to add you to their address book, or set up your email address using a private domain name.
+Email campaigns sent through Mailchimp's servers are authenticated for you, but you can also set up your own authentication.

 Your IP Address

-Some spam filters will flag your campaigns if anyone with the same IP address has sent spam.
-When you send campaigns through Mailchimp, your content is delivered over our servers.
+Some spam filters will flag your emails if anyone with the same IP address has sent spam.
+When you send email campaigns through Mailchimp, your content is delivered over our servers.
 That means if one person decides to send spam through Mailchimp, it could affect deliverability for our other users.

 Content and Format

-Campaign content should be clear, clean, and balanced.
+Email content should be clear, clean, and balanced.
 Private domains and some Internet Service Providers (ISPs) may have more aggressive spam filters that flag emails based on specific content or images.
-There aren't any hard and fast rules to format, but we recommend using A/B Testing and Multivariate Campaigns to test how changes to your campaign content affect delivery to private domains and ISPs.
+There aren't any hard and fast rules about how to format, but we recommend using A/B Testing and Multivariate Campaigns to test how changes to your content affect delivery to private domains and ISPs.